telerik/xaml-docs/cloud-integration/azure/getting-started.md

 # Create a Microsoft Azure Account

-To create an account, go to the [Amazon Azure](https://azure.microsoft.com/en-us/free/) website and create a new account.
+To create an account, go to the [Microsoft Azure](https://azure.microsoft.com/en-us/free/) website and create a new account.
 The process is straightforward and easy.
 You will be prompted for a credit card number despite that there is a free option.

 # Choose the Desired Service